Remembering Syria and Syrians Before the Civil War

 We’ve decided to dedicate a series of posts on Grantourismo to remembering Syria and Syrians before the war.
 This is the first…

 The last time we were in Homs was the summer of 2007, although we were in Syria in late 2009 working on stories, mainly in Damascus and Aleppo.
-We stayed in Homs for a whirlwind couple of days during a road trip around the country updating our Lonely Planet Syria and Lebanon guidebook, a book we researched and wrote in 2004 after reluctantly combining the manuscripts of two previous country guides.
+We stayed in Homs for a whirlwind couple of days during a road trip around the country updating our Lonely Planet Syria and Lebanon guidebook, a book we first researched and wrote in 2004 after reluctantly being directed by our editor to combine, restructure and rewrite the manuscripts of two earlier independent country guides, Syria and Lebanon.

 Locals were kicking back with their syrupy coffees and glasses of tea in al fresco coffee shops, such as the shady garden café Majmu ar-Rawda as-Siyahi, in the park near the clock tower.
 It was the place to be after dark when the aromas of rose, apple, strawberry, and grape sheesha wafted through the air.

-Syrians were lining up for big glasses of fresh juices from the fruit stands.
-They were strolling leafy parks arm in arm licking ice creams, and in the early evenings they crowded around mobile vendors to buy hot cobs of corn.
+Syrians were lining up for big glasses of fresh juices made to order from the fruit juice stands.
+People were strolling leafy parks, arm in arm, licking ice creams.
+In the early evening they crowded around mobile street food vendors to buy hot cobs of corn.

-In the Christian quarter, at Blue Stone, a stylish café in a handsome grey stone building that had big windows onto the street — about which I scribbled in my notebook “a perfect spot for people-watching” — every table was taken.
+In the Christian quarter, at Blue Stone, a stylish café in a handsome grey stone building that had large picture windows looking onto the street — about which I scribbled in my notebook “a perfect spot for people-watching” — every table was taken.

-Families were sharing massive pizzas, perfectly-coiffed old ladies with pearl necklaces were nibbling at big bowls of salads, demure young couples (the women with headscarves, the men with slicked back hair) were holding hands discretely, while groups of teenagers in school uniforms at separate tables flirted with eachother openly across the room.
+Families were sharing massive pizzas.
+Perfectly-coiffed old ladies with pearl necklaces were nibbling at big bowls of salads.
+Demure young couples (the women with headscarves, the men with slicked back hair) were holding hands discretely.
+Groups of teenagers in school uniforms, boys and girls at separate tables, flirted with each-other openly across the room.

-It had been a long hot drive there with a few stops on the way and we were pleased we were able to order drinks: Terence had a cold beer and I had a chilled glass of white wine, something that was rare to do back then, even in Damascus during the day.
-Things changed for a short time in 2009.
+It had been a long hot drive to Homs, with a few hectic stops on the way to check details for the book, so we were pleased we were able to order drinks: Terence had an icy cold beer and I had a chilled glass of white wine, something that was rare to do in Syria during the day back then, even in Damascus.
+Although things would change by 2009 when the restaurant and bar scene in Damascus was buzzing.

-When we stopped at the handsome Mamluk-era residence, Azze Hrawe, which was being restored and to open as a folklore museum, workers invited us in to take a look.
-In the splendid liwan, a covered lounge area off the beautiful fountain courtyard, craftsman had just finished work on an intricate wooden carving and it was exquisite.
+When we stopped at the handsome Mamluk-era residence, Azze Hrawe, which was being restored and was to re-open as a folklore museum, workers invited us in to take a look.
+In the splendid liwan, a covered lounge area off the beautiful fountain courtyard, craftsman had just finished work on an intricately carved wooden niche and it was exquisite.

 Homs was a city where artisans still practiced their crafts and you could find them in the renovated old stone souq, one of Syria’s most enchanting, working under the vaulted ceilings.
-Wood carvers, metalworkers, carpenters, tailors, knife-sharpeners, and cobblers sat cross-legged on their workshop floors, happy to have us watch and take photos.
+Wood carvers, metalworkers, carpenters, tailors, knife-sharpeners, and cobblers sat cross-legged on their workshop floors, smiling contentedly as they worked, and happy to have us watch and take photos.

 While the market was quiet in the afternoon, when many of the shopkeepers closed for lunch, it hummed later that evening when the whole of Homs seemed to be out shopping.

-Unlike Hama, where I didn’t feel comfortable, Homs, like the rest of Syria, was a city I felt completely relaxed in, and had we have had all the time in the world, we could have stayed longer.
+Unlike Hama and Deir ez Zur, where I had never felt comfortable (those were the only cities in Syria where we detected tension), Homs, like the rest of Syria, was a city where I felt completely relaxed.
+Had we have not been working and we had all the time in the world, we would have stayed and lingered longer.

 These are very different Syrians to the ones we used to know.
-Before the civil war, after we visited on research trips, and before those on holidays, we used to say Syrians seemed to be some of the friendliest and happiest people in the world.
+Before the civil war, when we visited on research trips, and before our guidebook writing days began when we went to Syria on holidays, we used to say that Syrians were some of the friendliest and happiest people in the world.

-Reports claim that some people in Homs had been surviving on grass and weeds.
-Others on foodstuffs left there from before that 18 month siege that they had found in the city.
-Those days of eating pizza, ice cream and sweet corn on summer evenings must be memories so distant they feel like dreams.
+News reports claimed that people in Homs had been surviving on grass and weeds.
+Others on foodstuffs left from before that 18 month siege that they had found in the city.
+Those days of eating pizza, ice cream and sweet corn on the cob on summer evenings must be memories so distant that they feel like dreams.

 Homs itself has been completely destroyed.
 The elegant cream-brick apartment buildings that lined the broad boulevards aren’t merely pockmarked from bullets as most buildings were in Lebanon after the civil war there.

-In Homs, buildings appear to be missing balconies, windows, walls, and even whole floors.
+In Homs, buildings are missing balconies, windows, walls, and whole floors.
 Many have collapsed upon each other.
-I hate to think how many deaths there were, how many lives destroyed when those buildings came crashing down.
+I hate to think how many deaths there were, how many lives were destroyed, when those buildings came crashing down.

-The attractive old quarter we fondly remember is in ruins, mosque minarets missing or broken, mountains of rubble piled in places where historic buildings had been, many just restored a few years earlier for the first time in hundreds of years.
+The attractive old quarter we fondly remember is in ruins, mosque minarets missing or broken, mountains of rubble piled in places where historic buildings had been, many that had just been restored a few years earlier, for the first time in hundreds of years.

-I wonder what state the Church of the Girdle of Our Lady is in and if the patriarch managed to escape with their treasured piece of wool they believed to be from a girdle worn by the Virgin Mary.
-But mostly, I wonder what has become of all the people and where and how they are.
+I wonder what state the Church of the Girdle of Our Lady is in and if the patriarch managed to escape with the treasured piece of wool that they believed to be from a girdle worn by the Virgin Mary.
+But mostly, I wonder what has become of all the people, from the food vendors to the builders, from the flirty school kids at Blue Stone to the smiling artisans in the souq.
+I wonder where and how they are.

-Rebuilding lives is the most challenging task for the Syrians who have left now, especially for those who have lost families and friends or had to leave them, as almost every Syrian must have.
+Rebuilding lives is the most challenging task for the Syrians who have left the country now, especially for those who have lost families and friends, and those who had to leave them behind, as almost every Syrian must have.
 For the people of Homs who have left, their lives will be on hold until they’re reunited with the loved ones forced to stay behind.

 I can’t imagine them smiling much.
-And yet what I most remember from our 2007 road trip and our other visits to Syria are the warm smiles of people we met, sometimes even fleetingly, like the young man on the donkey above whom we met in the middle of nowhere.
+And yet what I most remember from that road trip around Syria, and our other visits, from the first to the last, are the warm smiles of the people we met.
+Sometimes those smiles were fleeting, like the young man on the donkey above whom we met in the middle of the desert.
 But that’s another story…

 If you have stories or memories of Syria, please do share them in the comments.
 For more on the civil war there is comprehensive coverage on Al Jazeera under ‘Syria‘, the BBC under ‘Syria Conflict‘, and under ‘Syria Crisis‘ on the New York Times.
 Wikipedia has Syria timelines explaining how the situation deteriorated from sporadic uprisings to full blown civil war.
 Our next post is on Syria’s Last Storyteller Abu Shady.